 - I met a man named jay, who after a year in service as my boy felt an opening to further surrender and became my slave.

 - I met a man named Barry who two years later became Daddy Barry and another year after that collared me.
 Some years after that we moved in together.
 And a year after that married.

-- I met a man named bobby, who became my second slave.
-BTW, he is looking for a lover so please help spread the word.
+- I met a man named bobby, who became my second slave. he formerly was looking for a lover.

 - Several major relationships changed in 2008.
 Tom and I split after nearly 17 years. slave jay was released from service. slave bobby moved back to his home, which had gone unrented/unsold for over a year, in Florida due to finances.